ClimbingThekingdom

 of verticality

-In the Hautes-Alpes, climbing is more than just a sport.
-Rock climbing is an intense experience, with mythical cliffs that have left their mark on the history of climbing, and spots designed for gentle vertical climbing.
-Every move becomes a promise, every line an adventure to be told.
-Impossible to resist: welcome to the vertical kingdom.
+In the Hautes-Alpes, climbing is an experience that goes beyond just a sport.
+You’ll experience the rock in all its intensity, from legendary cliffs that have shaped the history of climbing to spots perfectly suited for gently discovering the vertical world.
+Every move becomes a promise, every route an adventure to be told.
+It’s impossible to resist: welcome to the vertical realm.

 Céüze and its characteristic bluish limestone cliffs.